flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/control_plane_health_probes.md

 ---
-title: "OSM Control Plane Health Probes"
+title: "osm-edge Control Plane Health Probes"
-description: "How OSM's health probes work and what to do if they fail"
+description: "How osm-edge's health probes work and what to do if they fail"
 aliases: "/docs/control_plane_health_probes"
 type: "docs"
 ---

-# OSM Control Plane Health Probes
+# osm-edge Control Plane Health Probes

-OSM control plane components leverage health probes to communicate their overall status.
+osm-edge control plane components leverage health probes to communicate their overall status.
 Health probes are implemented as HTTP endpoints which respond to requests with HTTP status codes indicating success or failure.

 Kubernetes uses these probes to communicate the status of the control plane Pods' statuses and perform some actions automatically to improve availability.
 More details about Kubernetes probes can be found [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

-## OSM Components with Probes
+## osm-edge Components with Probes

-The following OSM control plane components have health probes:
+The following osm-edge control plane components have health probes:

 #### osm-controller

 The following HTTP endpoints are available on osm-controller on port 9091:

-- `/health/alive`: HTTP 200 response code indicates OSM's Aggregated Discovery Service (ADS) is running.
+- `/health/alive`: HTTP 200 response code indicates osm-edge's Aggregated Discovery Service (ADS) is running.
 No response is sent when the service is not yet running.

 - `/health/ready`: HTTP 200 response code indicates ADS is ready to accept gRPC connections from proxies.
 HTTP 503 or no response indicates gRPC connections from proxies will not be successful.